CalvinJamesHeath/calvinjamesheath/README.md

 # Software Engineer

-   Five years ago, I asked myself, "How many people leave this world without having the chance of saying goodbye?"
+   Five years ago, I asked myself: "How many people leave this world without having the chance of saying goodbye?"

    My answer was [Goodbye App](https://goodbyeapp.com/).
 A social media platform that allows users to schedule farewell posts and letters up to 30 years into the future for their family and friends.